 - Minimum order volume.
 The smaller, the better.
 Most brokers have a minimum volume of 1 lot, but some require 10 lots or more for placing an order.

 - Leverage.
 The higher, the better (see above).
 Accounts in the US have normally lower leverage than in the rest of the world.
 Most brokers offer about 100:1 for Forex, and 2:1 for stocks.

 - Market maker / dealing desk (DD).
-That normally means you trade against the broker, not against the market, so your broker wants you to lose.
-Brokers with no dealing desk have no such conflict of interest and just transfer your orders to liquidity providers.
+Brokers that are no market makers have no conflict of interest and just transfer your orders to liquidity providers.
 If possible, select NDD accounts over DD accounts.
-On the other hand, some market maker brokers have a good reputation, and NDD does not guarantee no conflict of interest, since an NDD broker might be involved in one of his liquidity providers.
+On the other hand, some market maker brokers have a good reputation, and NDD does not guarantee no conflict of interest.
+NDD brokers have been found to be involved in one of their liquidity providers.

 - Spread.
 The smaller, the better.
 Brokers with a dealing desk often offer lower spreads than brokers with no dealing desk.

 - Commission.
 Obviously, low commission is better, as is a simple commission structure compared to a complex one.
 For comparing costs, a formula for commission -> spread conversion can be found under Commission.

 Zorro is designed to directly work with all brokers that fulfill at least one of the following requirements: